 What I’ve learned is that it’s all about good design, about making your kitchen work for you!
 If you set up your workspace efficiently and have the right tools and ingredients on hand, I promise you’ll be whipping up healthy and wholesome plant-based meals faster than you ever thought possible.

-In this article, I’m going to share with you the 12 basic kitchen tools* that I recommend.
-If you want to eat delicious food, get your health in line with your life dreams and be more productive in the kitchen, these tools are the way to go.
+In this article, I’m going to share with you the basic, must-have kitchen tools* that I recommend.
+If you want to eat delicious food, get your health in line with your life dreams and be more productive in the kitchen, these plant-based kitchen essentials are the way to go.
 We know that our health is our greatest wealth!

 ESSENTIAL TOOLS FOR YOUR PLANT-BASED KITCHEN